 This is all particularly notable on the night when I went.
 Mr Hudson messed up a trick in a way he couldn’t salvage in the moment.
 But perhaps with the exception of the woman whose wedding ring was now missing, he still had the audience on his side.
-The attitude was of willingness to gloss past the problem, not to blame him for fucking it up.
+The attitude was of willingness to gloss past the problem, not to blame him for messing it up.

 Perhaps not the guy to see if you want to be utterly astounded, but if you want to see some cool tricks and genuinely laugh for nearly an hour straight, Alan Hudson is the right choice.

 Alan Hudson’s Edinburgh Festival Fringe show is on at Gilded Balloon at 19:45 until August 25th (not on the 13th).